-A personal or family history of thoracic disease.
-If you or a family member is living with an aneurysm or if you have a family member who has had an aortic dissection, you are at an increased risk for thoracic aortic dissection.
-You and your other family members should be evaluated to determine if a predisposition for aortic aneurysm and dissection is running in the family.
+- A personal or family history of thoracic aortic If you or a family member is living with an aneurysm or if you have a family member who has had an aortic dissection, you are at an increased risk for thoracic aortic dissection.
+You and your other family members should be evaluated to determine if a predisposition for aortic aneurysm and dissection exists in the family.

 - Certain genetic syndromes.
 These genetic syndromes greatly increase your risk for thoracic aortic disease and a potentially fatal aortic dissection: Marfan syndrome, Loeys-Dietz syndrome, Turner syndrome, and vascular Ehlers-Danlos syndrome.